Did you know?

 The Art Factory in Groot Marico is a well-known landmark in the small North West town.
 For it is here, in a sprawling old homestead on the main street, that members of the local community have been producing beautiful, culturally inspired arts and crafts for nearly 20 years.

-The house is also home to the town’s information centre, a bookshop and a tea garden.
+The house is also home to the town’s information centre and book shop.
 Visitors are always given a warm welcome at the Art Factory, since their support of local artists helps to sustain the community as a whole.

 The operation has been running efficiently for nearly 20 years, and is conducted purely on a voluntary basis, which is testament to the dedication of the crafters and the quality of their workmanship.